Slabbin Mike’s Crappie Fishing and Guide Service

 Hudson Lake Fishing: Top-Rated 4-Hour Charter

-Hudson Lake: Crappie & Bass Heaven
+Hudson Lake: Crappie & Bass Bonanza

 "Had a great time fishing with Mike last week.
 Funny, knowledgeable, easy to be around.
 Hoping to come back in February and slay 'em." - Steve